cohesity/cohesity-ansible-role/docs/tasks/agent.md

 #### How It Works
 - The task starts by installing the required packages on the Ubuntu/Debian or CentOS/RHEL server and enabling tcp port 50051 in firewall (if *state=present*).
 - Upon completion, the latest version of the agent is installed (*state=present*) or removed (*state=absent*) from the `linux` server.
+- Script based and native installation of agent is supported

 ### Requirements
 [top](#task-cohesity-agent-management---linux)